llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 *   Detailed pipeline modeling for instructions (for all processors, for all functional units) including instruction latencies calculations and resource usage (hazard management)
 *   Parallel instruction bundling and instruction scheduling.

-The tablegen scraper (tdscan) can correctly scan all upstreamed targets and generate correct instruction, operand, and register class information for all of them.
+The tablegen scraper (llvm-tdscan) can correctly scan all upstreamed targets and generate correct instruction, operand, and register class information for all of them.

 We can also extract high-level architecture information and generate correct MDL descriptions for all the upstreamed targets that have Schedules or Itineraries (AArch64, AMDGPU, AMD/R600, ARM, Hexagon, Lanai, Mips, PPC, RISCV, Sparc, SystemZ, X86).
 Usually, the new architecture spec is dramatically simpler than the tablegen descriptions.